jake-kolk/HTML-Word-Cloud-Generator/README.md

 Created by Jacob Kolk

-IMPORTANT: souce code not included, so shoot me an email for souce code. jacob.e.kolk@gmail.com
+IMPORTANT: Souce code not included, so shoot me an email if you want it. jacob.e.kolk@gmail.com

 GETTING STARTED
 -First, download the x86 binary (if on Windows, otherwise this does not apply and you must build you own version).